andrewbayly/andrewbayly.github.io/_posts/2024-12-16-extending-sub-rosa.md

 To transform a tiling, we need to transform the substitution rules.
 Within a Sub Rosa tiling, we find roses with 2n-fold rotational symmetry, as well as some roses with n-fold rotational symmetry.

 Some terminology: We refer to a "broken" rose as a rose with the inner-most two rows of petals reversed, as illustrated in the following diagram.
 As you can see, while a rose has 2n-fold rotational symmetry, a broken rose has only n-fold rotational symmetry.
-We will also encounter "partially broken" roses ( see diagram ) which have no rotational symmetry
+We will also encounter "partially broken" roses ( see diagram ) which have no rotational symmetry.

 Roses: (from left) original, broken and partially broken